Given not all the heat is a result of global warming. Some of the heat comes from natural seasonal weather patterns.

 However, even accounting for natural weather, daily record high temperatures have been rising for the past decade, especially in the Continental United States.
 Heatwaves have become more common too.

-While these temperatures seem insanely high now, global warming may push the records higher if nothing’s done to curb carbon and other greenhouse gases emissions.
-We’ll look at how these extreme hot weather events happen and how to cope in a heatwave.
+While temperatures seem insanely high now, global warming may push the records higher if nothing’s done to curb carbon and other greenhouse gas emissions.
+We’ll look at how these extremely hot weather events happen and how to stay safe during a heatwave.

 What is a Heatwave?

 Simply put, a heatwave is a period of unusually high temperatures and humidity relative to expected weather conditions for an area.
 It can last for a period of two or more days.

 To qualify as a heatwave, temperatures must be outside historical averages for the area.

 Summer 2023 goes seems to be going down in history as one of the record-hottest ever months in the U.S.